7 Mindfulness Exercises for Beginners to Transform Your Life

 Well, according to a study published, mindfulness is a great tool to enhance mental well-being.
 Additionally, the results of the study found that mindfulness is effective in reducing stress levels and rumination.

-Also, mindfulness became the perfect ground to help reduce symptoms of depression, leading to more behavioural regulation.
+Also, mindfulness became the perfect ground to help reduce symptoms of depression, leading to more behavioral regulation.

 When it comes to mindfulness, your mind and thoughts are key players.